leepbioinfo/10ksgt6ss/README.md

 ## 🔬 Repository Contents

+- `alns/` – Raw alignments in FASTA format for each model generated in this study, along with corresponding HHpred results in both .hhr (text) and HTML formats.
+- `data/` – Data folder containing Python pickle objects, Excel tables, and YAML files used in both manual analyses and automated scripts from the `source` folder.
+- `genome_context/` - gene neighborhoods for each toxin.
-- `hmm/` – HMM profiles used in this study
+- `hmm/` – HMM profiles used in this study.
+- `html/` – Sequence alignment files in HTML format, used in the interactive supplementary data.
+- `pdbs/` – Mol* sessions with AlphaFold-predicted structures for each toxic domain model created in this study.
 - `sources/` – Python scripts for T6SS detection, clustering, figure production and annotation
-- `html/` – Sequence alignment files in HTML format, used in the interactive supplementary data.
-- `alns/` –Raw alignments in FASTA format for each model generated in this study, along with corresponding HHpred results in both .hhr (text) and HTML formats.
-- `pdbs/` –Mol* sessions with AlphaFold-predicted structures for each toxic domain model created in this study.
-- `data/` – Data folder containing Python pickle objects, Excel tables, and YAML files used in both manual analyses and automated scripts from the `source` folder.

 ---